Shaq–Kobe feud: 2004–2005

 In August 2004, the NBA scheduled the Lakers and the Heat to play on Christmas Day.
-The game registered the NBA's highest regular season television ratings since 1998 and would hold its spot until a 2008 Christmas Day meeting between the Lakers and the Boston Celtics.
+The game registered the NBA's highest regular season television ratings since 1998 and held its spot until a 2008 Christmas Day meeting between the Lakers and the Boston Celtics.
 In the lead-up to the game, O'Neal referred to Bryant as a "Corvette" and himself as a "brick wall" in an interview with ABC's Al Michaels during halftime of Monday Night Football.

 Before the opening tip, Bryant and O'Neal did not talk, but did greet each other by bumping forearms.
 During the game, Bryant was fouled by O'Neal several times but the contacts were not excessive.
 O'Neal fouled out late in the fourth quarter but the Heat still won the game in overtime, led by up-and-coming star Dwyane Wade.
 Bryant missed a potentially game-winning shot as time expired.
 When asked about the brick wall comment, Bryant said, "I knew there was a lot of talk about the brick wall and all that, but I think that was kind of just to hype the game.
 Hopefully, this is all behind us now."
 O'Neal shared a similar tone, saying "I'm over it.
 It's old news to me."
 Bryant and O'Neal met on the court twice more during the season, once during the NBA All-Star Game and once more when the Lakers played the Heat on March 17, 2005.